MarcoLucianoFaggiani/bootcamp/README.md

 - As a User(Client) I should be able to see my games and my mods.
 - As a User(Client or producer) I should be able to see the games, the users, the mods.
 - As a User(Client or producer) of the platform I should be able to search by id or name Games, Users, Mods.
- -As a User(Client or producer) of the platform I should be able to see all the Mods associated to a game by game id or name.
+- As a User(Client or producer) of the platform I should be able to see all the Mods associated to a game by game id or name.

 ### Optional
 - Error/Exception handling, as a User of the system I would like to see a gracefully error handling which can lead me to